-4.3.2 Agricultural
+5.3.2 Prime Agricultural Area

-Agricultural lands are areas with a high potential for agricultural production as shown on Schedule "A" to this Plan.
+Prime Agricultural lands Areas are areas with a high potential for agricultural production as shown on Schedule "A" to this Plan.

-It is the intent of this Plan to preserve agricultural land to ensure its availability for food production on a long term basis by protecting it from incompatible uses.
-The Provincial Policy Statement defines agricultural as that land which exhibits some or all of the following characteristics:
+It is the intent of this Plan to preserve prime agricultural areas land to ensure its availability for food production on a long-term basis by protecting it from incompatible uses.
+The Provincial Policy Statement defines prime agricultural areas as areas that land which exhibits some or all of the following characteristics: where prime agricultural lands predominate, which includes specialty crop areas and/or land where Canada Land Inventory Class 1, 2, and 3 lands exist.
+Prime Agricultural Areas may also include:

-- a) land where soil classes 1, 2, and 3, as defined in the Canada Land Inventory of Soil Capability for Agriculture, were found to predominate; - b) land which has a high capability for the production of specialty crops; - c) additional areas where farms exhibit characteristics of ongoing viable agriculture; and - d) additional areas where local market conditions ensure agricultural viability.
+a) land where soil classes 1, 2, and 3, as defined in the Canada Land Inventory of Soil Capability for Agriculture, were found to predominate;

+- a) associated Canada Land Inventory Class 4 through 7 lands; and - b) land which has a high capability for the production of specialty crops; - b) additional areas where there is a local concentration of farms which exhibit characteristics of ongoing viable agriculture.; and d) additional areas where local market conditions ensure agricultural viability.

+Uses permitted include:

-Uses permitted include the use of land and associated buildings and structures for crop production, tree farms, animal husbandry, poultry operations, fruit production, greenhouses, apiaries, retail stands for the sale of agricultural products produced on the farm unit, and agriculture related uses being those farm related industrial uses that are small in scale, directly related to the farm operation and required in close proximity to the farm operation such as grain drying operations.
-Abattoirs and cheese plants are permitted provided suitable alternate locations within areas designated other than Agricultural are not available.
+the use of land and associated buildings and structures for agricultural uses such as crop production, tree farms, maple syrup, animal husbandry, poultry operations, fruit production, greenhouses, apiaries, retail stands for the sale of agricultural products produced on the farm unit and the accommodation for full-time farm labour when the size and nature of the operation requires additional employment.

-Uses considered compatible and supportive to the principal agricultural use are also permitted.
+Agriculture-related uses being those farm-related industrial uses that are that are small in scale, directly related to the farm operation and required in close proximity to the farm operation such as grain drying operations. and On-farm diversified uses that are considered compatible and supportive to the principal agricultural use are also permitted.
 Such uses are small in scale and may include home occupations, home industries, and value added agricultural products such as farm vacations, pick-your-own operations, and value added packing and processing operations.
 Compatible uses also include forestry, passive outdoor recreation, conservation uses, and woodlots.

-Subject to the policies contained herein, accessory farm-related residential uses, limited non-farm residential uses, home occupation, wayside pits and quarries, and limited farm-related commercial and industrial uses are permitted.
+Subject to the policies contained herein, accessory farm-related residential uses, limited non-farm residential uses, home occupation, home industry, wayside pits and quarries, and limited farm-related commercial and industrial uses are permitted.

-Within the geographic area of Loyalist Township, estate wineries and farm wineries are permitted secondary agricultural uses.
+Within the geographic area of Loyalist Township, estate wineries and farm wineries are permitted secondary agricultural uses.in accordance with Section 5.3.2.3A.